OpenElements/voting-contract/README.md

 ```

 > **Note**
 > The project contains the `call-hello-world-contract.sh` script that can be called to call the "Hello World" smart contract by calling the `HelloContractCall` java class.
+The script can be used if you have no Java IDE.

 ### 5. Creating a contract for voting

 TODO

 > **Note**
 > The project contains the `deploy-voting-contract.sh` script that can be called to deploy the smart contract by calling the `VotingContractDeployment` java class.
+The script can be used if you have no Java IDE.

 ### 6. A simple ui for interacting with contracts

 The `backend` module of the project contains a [spring boot](https://spring.io/projects/spring-boot) application that provides a simple web ui to interact with smart contracts.
 The ui has several views while each view represents a single functionality of a contract like voting or authorizing an account to vote.

 TODO: How to start the `backend`.

+> **Note**
+> The project contains the `start-backend.sh` script that can be called to start the backend by calling the `Application` java class.
+The script can be used if you have no Java IDE.

 Once the backend is started it can be reached at [localhost:8080](http://localhost:8080).
 <img width="1303" alt="backend-view" src="https://github.com/OpenElements/voting-contract/assets/9443847/3ea8f121-3754-4429-92b4-e2890c51a9f4">